cefigueiredo/ldsk-exercise/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This apps has its pourpose just to exercise the development of simple api, with an authentication layer, and using Redis to store data.

-* Ruby version
+* Ruby version:
+Ruby 2.6
+Rails 6.0

 * System dependencies

+Redis > 4.0

 * Configuration

-* Database creation

-* Database initialization
+bundle install
+cp config/master.key.dev config/master.key

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+rails test